-Each reported quality issue directly affects a supplier's scoring and keeps our factory network top notch.
-To report a quality issue, send an issue report with the following details:
+Each reported quality issue directly affects a supplier's scoring.
+To report a quality issue to the supplier, send an issue report with the following details:

 Manufacturers will typically produce up to 10% more units than the ordered quantity — aka "overs".
 Overs add some buffer room to account for potential quality issues in your order.

-Lumi takes a proactive approach to continuously measuring and improving the quality standards of manufacturing partners in our network.
-If severe quality issues are reported, or a factory exhibits consistently poor quality, this will be reflected in the manufacturer's scorecard and rankings on the platform.
+If severe quality issues are reported, or a supplier exhibits consistently poor quality, this will be reflected in the supplier's scorecard and rankings on the platform.

 If you experience recurring quality issues, we suggest moving production to a new supplier by sending a new quote request to the marketplace or sending a supplier a direct request.